dariuswiles/advent-of-code-rust/Challenges_2023.md

 04 | The input represents scratch cards and winning numbers.
 A winning card results in receiving more cards, and the challenge answer is based on the total number of scratch cards received.
 05 | The challenge input is a series of range mappings.
 The challenge answer is based on converting input values via the mappings to find the result.
 06 | Simulate a model boat race where the speed of a boat depends on the length of time a button is held after the race starts.
-Holding for longer results in a faster speed for the remainder of the race, but at the cost of reducing the time until the race ends.
 07 | Simulate a card game with similarity to a simplified version of poker.
 The challenge requires card hands to be sorted based on their relative strength.
 08 | 🚧 Part 1 complete.
 Part 2 in progress.
 Other days | 🚦Not yet attempted.